zonda600/Getting-and-Cleaning-Data/CodeBook.md

 ﻿# Code Book

-This code book summarizes the resulting data fields in `tidy.txt`.
+This code book detauks the data fields in `tidy.txt`.

 ## Identifiers